A Professor Plastics Feature ArticleSee Other Articles

 The History of Polyester Fabric

-First, a bit of history.
+First, some history of plastic.
 (Hey, I’m a professor.)
 Polyester plastic was discovered in a DuPont lab in the late 1930s, but scientist W. H. Caruthers set it aside to work on his newly discovered nylon.
 A group of British scientists applied Caruthers’ work in 1941 and created the first commercial polyester fiber in 1941 called Terylene.
 DuPont purchased the legal rights in 1946 and created another polyester fiber: the now familiar Dacron.
 Eastman Chemical created another polyester fiber in 1958 called Kodel.

 The polyester fabric market rapidly expanded, to include by the late ’70s the ubiquitous and much maligned double knit polyester pantsuits, leisure suits, golf pants and other fashion atrocities.